louiz/biboumi/docker/biboumi/alpine/README.md

 * BIBOUMI_PASSWORD: Sets the value of the *password* option.
 * BIBOUMI_ADMIN: Sets the value of the *admin* option.
 * BIBOUMI_XMPP_SERVER_IP: Sets the value of the *xmpp_server_ip* option.
 The default value is **xmpp**.
+* BIBOUMI_DB_NAME: Sets the database name to be used by biboumi: a filesystem path pointing at a Sqlite3 file, or a postgresql URI (starting with “postgresql://”).
+See below to learn how to mount a host directory (to save your Sqlite3 database) or how to link with a postgresql docker container.

 You can also directly provide your own configuration file by mounting it inside the container using the -v option: